 \section{Preliminaries on stable manifolds}

-We briefly recall basic definitions and results on stable manifolds (see e.g.~\cite{PdM1982}).
+We briefly recall basic definitions and results on stable manifolds (see for example \cite{PdM1982}).
 Let $X$ be a complex manifold of dimension $n$, let $h$ be an automorphism of $X$, and let $p$ be a saddle fixed point of $h$.
 Let $d$ be a distance inducing the topology on $X$.
 It is well known that the saddle point moves continuously when $h$ is perturbed.

 \begin{lemma} Let $K\subset X$ be a compact subset containing $p$ in its interior.
 Then there exists a neighbourhood $U$ of $p$ and $\epsilon>0$ such that every $\tilde h\in\Aut\,X$ with $d_K(h,\tilde h)<\epsilon$ has a unique fixed point $\eta(\tilde h)$ in $U$, which is a saddle point with the same stable and unstable dimensions as $p$.
 Moreover, if $(h_j)$ is a sequence in $\Aut\,X$ such that $d_K(h_j,h)\to 0$, then $\eta(h_j)\to p$. \end{lemma}